aarac/DeepBehavior/README.md

 # DeepBehavior

+## A deep learning toolbox for automated analysis of animal and human behavior imaging data

 DeepBehavior is a deep learning based toolbox for analysis of videos of behavior experiments in rodents and humans.
 We provide examples of implementation, and code for post-processing of the data.
 We show examples of five behavior tasks (food pellet reaching task, three-chamber test, social interaction test in mice; and reaching task and supination/pronation task in humans).
 We use three network models.
 Please find detailed explanation below.

 ## Getting Started